What’s a Phishing Attack?

 Please follow these steps to help protect your data from phishing sites:-

-1. Never enter password and ID on a web site opened from an email
+- Never enter password and ID on a web site opened from an email

 With the exception of when you forget a password and you requested the link, never ever enter your password and ID on a web site opened from an email.
-If a web site needs to be opened, then open the website in your browser, not by clicking on the link.
+If a web site needs to be opened, then open the website in your browser, not by clicking on the link. - Never log in to a secure server or site from a public computer

 Never log in to a secure server or secure site (HTTPS) from a public computer.
-Cookies can be left that will contain enough information for your account to be compromised, use your cell phone instead.
+Cookies can be left that will contain enough information for your account to be compromised, use your cell phone instead. - Do not use public WiFi

 Do not use public WiFi.
 Criminals are always scanning public WiFi systems looking for users to connect so that they can capture the ID and password.